Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

 First recall from \cite[Theorem B]{BDS16} that the full character group $\Char{\Hopf}{B}$ is $C^0$-regular.
 Hence to establish semiregularity, we prove that solutions of the differential equations in the full character group factor through $\controlledChar{\Hopf}{B}$ for suitable initial data.
 We then prove that under certain assumptions one obtains smooth solutions of the equations on the controlled character group.

 In a second step, we use then inductive limit techniques to establish the smoothness of the evolution operator.
 As a consequence the controlled character groups will even be regular.

-Note that we needed certain assumptions to obtain the estimates necessary for our strategy.
-These methods apparently do not allow us to establish a general regularity result.
-The reason for this is that it is very hard to obtain the necessary estimates for general combinatorial Hopf algebras.
+However, certain assumptions are necessary to obtain the estimates used in our strategy.
+These methods do not allow us to establish a general regularity result as it is very hard to obtain estimates for general combinatorial Hopf algebras.
 Since we also want to establish regularity properties for the controlled character groups of complex Hopf algebras a few conventions and remarks are needed:

-Recall that complex analytic maps are smooth with respect to the underlying real structure by \cite[Proposition 2.4]{hg2002a}, whence for a complex Hopf algebra $\Hopf$ the complex Lie group $\controlledChar{\Hopf}{B}$ also carries the structure of a real Lie group.
-Now a complex Lie group is called regular, if the underlying real Lie group is regular (in the sense outlined in the introduction).
+Complex analytic maps are smooth with respect to the underlying real structure by \cite[Proposition 2.4]{hg2002a}, whence for a complex Hopf algebra $\Hopf$ the complex Lie group $\controlledChar{\Hopf}{B}$ also carries the structure of a real Lie group.
+A complex Lie group is called regular, if the underlying real Lie group is regular (in the sense of the introduction).

 \begin{setup} Recall that the coproduct in a graded and connected Hopf algebra can be written as $\Delta (x) = \one_\Hopf \otimes x + x \otimes \one_\Hopf + \overline{\Delta}(x)$, where $\overline{\Delta} \colon \Hopf \rightarrow \bigoplus_{n,m \in \N} \Hopf_n \otimes \Hopf_m$ denotes the reduced coproduct.
 Following \cite{MP15} a combinatorial Hopf algebra $(\Hopf, \Sigma)$ is called \emph{right-handed combinatorial Hopf algebra} if its reduced coproduct satisfies